goharbor/harbor/src/ui_ng/lib/README.md

 **projectId** is used to specify which projects the repositories are from.

+**projectName** is used to generate the related commands for pushing images.

 **hasSignedIn** is a user session related property to determined whether a valid user signed in session existing.
 This component supports anonymous user.

 **hasProjectAdminRole** is a user session related property to determined whether the current user has project administrator role.
 Some action menus might be disabled based on this property.